8 Beauty Ecommerce Trends That Will Define the Industry In 2022

 As influencers continue to take hold of the digital and collaborative space, more startup brands are beginning to make use of audiences readily available to them.

 At the same time, Mintel Research found that Google searches for ‘microbiome’ (the microorganisms on and inside your body) increased by +110% year-on-year in 2019.
-The rise in these searches suggests the facial skincare market is being driven to move towards hyper-personalized skincare with beauty giants such as Johnson & Johnson already installing a dedicated microbiome platform.
+The rise in these searches suggests the facial skincare market is moving towards hyper-personalized skincare.
+Beauty giants such as Johnson & Johnson have already installed a dedicated microbiome platform.

 One company utilizing data to make a personal connection is Prose, whose customers take a 25-question online quiz in order to determine their best custom formulations and product regimens.
 Questions range from hair type and scalp conditions to environment and lifestyle habits and lead to 135 data points that the company can use.